-- c.
-Surface and subsurface hydrologic conditions including an analysis of existing and future hydrologic regime and proposed hydrologic regime for enhanced, created, or restored mitigation areas; - d.
+- b.
+Uncertainty exists as to the probable success of the proposed restoration or creation; - c.
+A significant period of time will elapse between impact and replication of wetland functions: - d.
+The impact was an unauthorized impact. - 10.
+Mitigation Plans.
+Compensatory wetland mitigation plan shall be consistent with "Guidance on Wetland Mitigation in Washington State Part 2: Developing Mitigation Plans" (Ecology Publication # 06-06-011b), or as revised.
+Mitigation plans shall include the general mitigation plan requirements in KCC 17A.01.100, as well as the following information: - a.
+Existing and proposed wetland acreage; - b.
+Vegetative and faunal conditions; - c.
+Surface and subsurface hydrologic conditions including an analysis of existing and future hydrologic regime and proposed hydrologic regime for enhanced, created, or restored mitigation areas: - d.
 Relationship within watershed and to existing waterbodies; - e.
 Soils and substrate conditions, topographic elevations; - f.
 Existing and proposed adjacent site conditions; - g.
 Required wetland buffers (including any buffer reduction or averaging and mitigation proposed to enhance buffers); - h.
-Property ownership; - i.
-A discussion of ongoing management practices that will protect wetlands after the project site has been developed, including proposed monitoring and maintenance programs and an addition to the property's title identifying the wetland as a mitigation area;

-A bond estimate for the installation (including site preparation, plant materials and installation, fertilizers, mulch) and the proposed monitoring and maintenance work for the required number of years, pursuant to KCC 17A.01.100.
+Property ownership; - A discussion of ongoing management practices that will protect wetlands after the project site has been developed, including proposed monitoring and maintenance programs and an addition to the property's title identifying the wetland as a mitigation area; - j.-A bond estimate for the installation (including site preparation, plant materials and installation, fertilizers, mulch) and the proposed monitoring and maintenance work for the required number of years, pursuant to KCC 17A.01.100.